-In order to protect the public, Engineers and Geoscientists BC investigates complaints against registrants for failure to meet their professional and ethical obligations as set out in the Act, our Bylaws, and the Code of Ethics.
-Further information on the ethical obligations of registrants can be found in the Code of Ethics Guidelines.
+In order to carry out its mandate, Engineers and Geoscientists BC investigates complaints against registrants for failure to meet their professional and ethical obligations as set out in the PGA, our Bylaws, and the Code of Ethics.

 We are required by section 109 of the PGA to keep confidential information and materials gathered during the complaint and investigation process.
 At the conclusion of an investigation, the Engineers and Geoscientists BC’s Investigation Committee may resolve the matter by means of a consent agreement with the registrant subject to investigation, or it may recommend the commencement of discipline proceedings against the registrant.
 Discipline proceedings are public and any discipline outcomes or consent agreements are made public.
 In the event that the Investigation Committee closes the file without any resulting consent agreement or discipline proceedings, the reasons for closure will only be communicated to the complainant and the registrant.

 |What can Engineers and Geoscientists BC do as the result of a complaint against a registrant or licensee?